Tuesday, September 29, 2015

 “God showed how much he loved us by sending his one and only Son into the world so that we might have eternal life through him.
 This is real love—not that we loved God, but that he loved us and sent his Son as a sacrifice to take away our sins.
 Dear friends, since God loved us that much, we surely ought to love each other.
 No one has ever seen God.
 But if we love each other, God lives in us, and his love is brought to full expression in us.
 And God has given us his Spirit as proof that we live in him and he in us” (I John 4:9-13 NLT).

-We pray that this commentary will abundantly bless you, greatly inform you, and that you will be the better for having read them both.
+We pray that this commentary will abundantly bless you, greatly inform you, and that you will be the better for having read it.
 If blessed by this message, please share so that others may be blessed as well.
 Amen.

 Enjoy your blessings - KW